jwikman/nab-al-tools/README.md

 Finds the next occurance of the tags [NAB: NOT TRANSLATED] or [NAB: REVIEW] and selects the tag.

-- If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
+* If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
-- If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag
+* If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag

 If the setting `NAB.UseExternalTranslationTool` is set to `true` it searches for any target with a state that is considered not completed.
 Which is any state except `final`, `signed-off`, `translated`.
 The [NAB:*]-tags are not used when this setting is activated.

-#### NAB: Find untranslated texts (* Please read Known Issues below)
+#### NAB: Find untranslated texts

 Uses the Find in Files feature to search for translation units in need of review or translation.
+*Please read Known Issues below.*

-#### NAB: Find translated texts of current line (* Please read Known Issues below)
+#### NAB: Find translated texts of current line

 Place the cursor on a AL code line that should be translated and execute this command to use the Find in Files feature to find all occurences of the translations.
+*Please read Known Issues below.*

 ![Find translated texts of current line](images/gifs/FindTranslatedTextsOfCurrentLine.gif)